-Clay Barnett in the firm’s Atlanta office, Chris Baldwin and Mitch Williams from our firm and Dee Miles, head of the firm’s Consumer Fraud section, filed this class action lawsuit along with Adam J. Levitt, John E. Tangren and Daniel Ferri from the Dicello, Levitt & Gutzler firm located in Chicago, Illinois; Annika Martina and Mark Chalos of Lieff, Cabraser of San Francisco and our local counsel E. Powell Miller and Sharon Almonrode with the Miller Law Firm located in Rochester, Michigan.
+Clay Barnett in the firm’s Atlanta office, Chris Baldwin and Mitch Williams of Montgomery and Dee Miles, head of the firm’s Consumer Fraud section, filed this class action lawsuit along with Adam J. Levitt, John E. Tangren and Daniel Ferri from the Dicello, Levitt & Gutzler firm located in Chicago, Illinois; Annika Martina and Mark Chalos of Lieff, Cabraser of San Francisco and our local counsel E. Powell Miller and Sharon Almonrode with the Miller Law Firm located in Rochester, Michigan.

 We are looking at any claims involving 2013-2018 model year Ford F-150s involving brake failure or abnormal brake behavior.
 If you feel you have a claim, contact our firm at 800-898-2034 or fill out the contact form on this page, and we will be happy to evaluate your claim.

 Carcomplaints.com – FORD F-150 MASTER CYLINDER PROBLEMS CAUSE HUGE LAWSUIT